Siebel Scholars program recognizes top computer science graduate students

 Top graduate students in Princeton University's Department of Computer Science will receive a prestigious award and lifelong membership in a network of leading scholars under the newly established Siebel Scholars program, funded by a gift from the Thomas and Stacey Siebel Foundation.

 For its inaugural group of Siebel Scholars, Princeton's computer science department chose Ph.D. candidates Anirudh Badam, Robert Dockins, Wyatt Lloyd and Chong Wang, and master's degree student Nicholas Jones.
 Each will receive $35,000 in support for their final year of study.
-The Siebel Scholars program also brings together its current and past recipients, currently about 700 since the program's founding, for an annual conference as well as other networking events.
+The Siebel Scholars program also brings together its current and past recipients, currently about 700 since the program's founding in 2000, for an annual conference as well as other networking events.

 "The Siebel Scholars program not only provides terrific recognition for some of our finest computer science students," said H. Vincent Poor, dean of Princeton's School of Engineering and Applied Science, "but the scholars network also creates opportunities to strike up interdisciplinary collaborations on issues of global importance.
 We are honored that the Siebel Foundation chose the Princeton computer science department to participate."